BeingX234/Simple-Calculator/README.md

 # Simple Calculator

 This is a personal challenge for me to start learning ReactJS.
 The purpose of this chanllenge is help me get used to working with ReactJS so it's kind of simple.

 ## Overview

+You can try out my calculator which is live at https://beingx234.github.io/Simple-Calculator/

 ### The challenge